 You can change your domain’s name servers via your domain registrar (that is, the company you bought the domain from).
 However, you need to be a little bit careful.
 The old DNS zone becomes redundant, so you need to make sure that all relevant DNS records exist in the new DNS zone.
 For instance, if you also have a website then you need to make sure that the main A record points to the server that is hosting your website.
 Please contact us if you are not sure about changing your domain’s name servers.

 If you want to change the MX records for your domain instead then you can replace your existing MX record(s) with the following two records:

 Host: your domain (i.e. example.com) Target: st2.mx.email-filter.net.
 Priority: 10 Host: your domain (i.e. example.com) Target: st3.mx.email-filter.net.
 Priority: 10

 You may also need to change the SPF TXT record for your domain.
 The following record works for the majority of use-cases:

 v=spf1 mx a include:spf.active-ns.com

-It is important to get the DNS changes for your domain right.
+It is very important to get the DNS for your domain right.
 If in any doubt, please contact us.
 We can help make sure that the DNS for your domain is set up correctly.